the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 smaller devices and content won't become really streched on larger devices.
 Let's see this in action:

-{{< code-action >}} Add the following lines of code to your `starter_app/dashbaordView.html` file to make the div contain the tasks a container with a dark background:
+{{< code-action >}} Add the following lines of code to your `starter_app/dashbaordView.html` file to make the div contain the tasks in a container with a dark background:

 ```html {linenos=table, hl_lines=[4,11]}
 {% extends "base.html" %}